Publication Ethics & Publication Malpractice Statement

-Peer review is a critical evaluation process, designed to maintain the quality of excellent scientific work.
+Peer review is a critical evaluation process designed to maintain the quality of excellent scientific work.
 This process aims to give constructive feedback to authors so that their work becomes one of the highest possible academic standards.
-Peer reviews also assist the author in improving the paper and help the editors decide on the suitability of the paper for publication in the journal.
+Peer reviews also assist the author in improving the paper and help the editors decide on the paper's suitability for publication in the journal.

 Conflicts of Interest

-In case of any conflict of interest that may prejudice the report, reviewers can either contact the editor office directly or reject the review invitation.
-Conflicts of interest arise when professional judgment is affected by other interest, for example, a financial relationship, an intellectual belief, a personal relationship, or a competition.
-To maintain high credibility standards, we ask reviewers to be aware of potential conflicts of interest and inform us about it.
+If any conflict of interest may prejudice the report, reviewers can either contact the editor's office directly or reject the review invitation.
+Conflicts of interest arise when professional judgment is affected by other interests, for example, a financial relationship, an intellectual belief, a personal relationship, or a competition.
+To maintain high credibility standards, we ask reviewers to be aware of potential conflicts of interest and inform us about them.

-The reviewers should not share the content of the manuscript (including the summary or abstract) with another person except as authorized by the editor.
-Double-blind peer review is a confidential process where both the author and the reviewer must be careful to keep the content confidential.
+The reviewers should not share the manuscript's content (including the summary or abstract) with another person except as authorized by the editor.
+Double-blind peer review is a confidential process where both the author and the reviewer must keep the content confidential.
 Auditors should inform the Editorial Office if they prefer a student or colleague to write the review on their behalf.

 Disclosure and Conflict of Interest

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, knowing history of antipathy with the author(s), possibility to profit financially from the work or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
-In such case, reviewers should inform the editors or journal staff and recuse themselves if they feel that they are unable to offer an impartial review.
+Reviewers should not consider manuscripts in which they have conflicts of interest resulting from a competitive, collaborative, known history of antipathy with the author(s), possibility to profit financially from the work or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+In such a case, reviewers should inform the editors or journal staff and recuse themselves if they feel that they cannot offer an impartial review.

 Timely Reviews (Promptness)

-Usually Journal asks the valuable reviewers to submit their reports in a timely manner, to provide a high-quality publishing service that benefits the scientific community, otherwise reviewers have to contact the editorial office to excuse themselves from the review if they feel unqualified to review the research reported in a manuscript or they know that its prompt review will be impossible and they need to extend the deadline for their review.
+Usually, Journal asks the valuable reviewers to submit their reports on time, to provide a high-quality publishing service that benefits the scientific community, otherwise, reviewers have to contact the editorial office to excuse themselves from the review if they feel unqualified to review the research reported in a manuscript or they know that its prompt review will be impossible.
+They need to extend the deadline for their review.

 Standards of Objectivity